gmorenz/tiny-regex-rs/Readme.md

 # Tiny Regex Rust Edition

-This is a port of [kokke](https://github.com/kokke)'s [tiny-regex-c](https://github.com/kokke/tiny-regex-c) to safe (and `nostd`) rust, with some minor differences outlined the below.
+This started a port of [kokke](https://github.com/kokke)'s [tiny-regex-c](https://github.com/kokke/tiny-regex-c) to safe (and `nostd`) rust, though the internals have changed a bit since then.
 Like the original it implements a small subset of regex in a manner suitable for embedded use.
 We expose both a simple rust api, and the same C interface that tiny-regex-c does.

 ## Building